openxpki/openxpki/config/README.md

 ------------------

 A basic configuration to run OpenXPKI with the core functionality is held in the openxpki directory.
-Copy it to /etc/openxpki and load it into the daemon using the "openxpkiadm loadcfg" command.
+Copy it to /etc/openxpki and edit as needed (minimal effort, setup database connection in system/database.yaml).

 Inside the feature directory, you will find more config files to use/enable certain features of OpenXPKI such as SCEP or SOAP Interfaces or advanced